-The major in Sociology is designed to prepare students for various occupations within the public or private sectors.
-The preparation in Sociology provides a foundation for careers in academia, sociology related professions, government, business, or community agencies.
-The blend of courses allows students to explore and analyze issues vital to everyday living, communities, the nation, and the world.
-Sociology studies demography, crime and deviance, family and gender, political, economic and historical sociology, cultural sociology, urban sociology, migration, and race and ethnicity.
-The preparation in Sociology is also designed to prepare students for graduate work either in the behavioral and social sciences or in professional areas such as ministry and social work.
-Following is the Degree Plan for the major in Social Work.
+The major in Sociology is designed to prepare students for various occupations within the public and private sectors.
+The preparation in Sociology provides a foundation for careers in academia, sociology related professions, government, business or community agencies.
+The blend of courses allow students to explore and analyze issues vital to everyday living, communities, the nation and the world.
+Sociology studies demographics, crime and deviance, family and gender, political, economic and historical sociology, cultural sociology, urban sociology, migration, race and ethnicity.
+The preparation in sociology is also designed to prepare students for graduate work either in behavioral and social sciences or in professional areas such as ministry and social work.